A traditional Irish spiced fruitcake recipe using dried fruits and spices. Lovely for your dessert or afternoon snack with a cup of tea.

 - Pour into the prepared pan.

 - Bake for 30 minutes at 350 degrees.
 Test the cake by inserting a skewer or toothpick in the center.
-If the tester does not come out clean, lower the oven temperature to 325 and continue baking until and testing every 10 minutes.
+If the tester does not come out clean, lower the oven temperature to 325 and continue baking and testing every 10 minutes until done.
 The additional baking time will vary greatly depending on your oven and the cake pan used.
 Watch carefully as the cake can burn easily.

 - Cool cake in pan for 10 minutes.
 Invert onto a wire rack to cool completely.
 Dust with powdered sugar if desired.